christabely/alx-pre_course/README.md

 git commit -m 'required_commit_message)
 To push, use the command: git push --set-upstream origin branch_name.
 Eg. git push --set-upstream origin update_script
-(We're using this push command because we used the <git checkout -b branch_name> instead of creating a new branch with the command: <git branch branch_name> and then switching to the new branch with the command <git checkout new_branch>)
+(We're using this push command because we used the command <git checkout -b branch_name> instead of creating a new branch with the command: <git branch branch_name> and then switching to the new branch with the command <git checkout new_branch>)

 Q4.
 Go to Github, click on README.md, update it with a new statement', commit with a statement, save changes move to the alx-pre_course repo usin: